How To Potty Train A Puppy Permanently! ULTIMATE Guide

 What To Do If Your Dog Has An Accident In The House

-Nothing… well nothing in the sense of punishment.
-Punishing a puppy for using the bathroom in the house is about as effective as punishing an infant for going in their diaper.
+Nothing.
+Well, nothing in the sense of punishment.
+Punishing a puppy for using the bathroom in the house is about as useful as punishing an infant for going in their diaper.

 Your dog isn’t to blame for the accident, you either weren’t consistent enough or you didn’t control the environment well enough.